 The following tests may be done:

-Some people with this condition go into remission.
-Others have respiratory failure that gets worse, and they may need a lung transplant.
-Up to 25% of people with this condition die within 5 years of being diagnosed.
+Some people with PAP go into remission.
+Others have a decline in lung function (respiratory failure) that gets worse, and they may need a lung transplant.

 When to Contact a Medical Professional